Now You See Me 2: Critical response

-On Rotten Tomatoes, the film has an approval rating of 34% based on 197 reviews, with an average rating of 4.9/10.
-The site's critical consensus reads, "Now You See Me 2 packs in even more twists and turns than its predecessor, but in the end, it has even less hiding up its sleeve."
-On Metacritic, the film has a score of 46 out of 100, based on 33 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, the same score earned by its predecessor.
+On Rotten Tomatoes, the film has an approval percentage of 34% based on 197 reviews and an average rating of 4.90/10.
+The critics consensus reads: "Now You See Me 2 packs in even more twists and turns than its predecessor, but in the end, it has even less hiding up its sleeve."
+On Metacritic, the film has a score of 46 out of 100 based on 33 critic reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Although critics and fans were disappointed that Isla Fisher was not returning as Henley Reeves, many praised Lizzy Caplan's addition to the cast.
 Caplan was described as "one of the sequel's biggest improvements" by Entertainment Weekly, while Dave White of TheWrap wrote that she "provides a fresh infusion of smart-ass energy into the boy's club."
 Australian film magazine Filmink also noted that Caplan "over-shadows her skilled co-stars with her sassy and commanding screen presence."
 Owen Gleiberman of Variety wrote that "all bearded creepy grins, [Daniel Radcliffe] makes Walter a megalomaniac imp, like the world's youngest Bond villain."
 Randy Cordova of The Arizona Republic, who preferred the film to the original, said of the villain character that "In [Radcliffe's] hands, he is a spoiled and petulant baddie, alternately creepy and hilarious."

 Ignatiy Vishnevetsky of The A.V.
 Club wrote that the sequel "up[s] the ludicrous quotient" from the original, "double-timing the convoluted plotting and embracing implausibility as an aesthetic ...
 If [director Jon M.] Chu doesn't seem comfortable with the swooping, lens-flare-speckled flashiness that director Louis Leterrier brought to the first film, he seems even less interested than his predecessor in creating the impression of a recognizably real world — which is a good thing, at least for a movie about a superstar heist crew called the Horsemen that involves twins, multiple secret identities, and a global corporate surveillance plot that can only be foiled through the use of stage magic."

-Michael Phillips of the Chicago Tribune gave the film a mixed review but considered it "more fun" than its predecessor.
+Michael Phillips of the Chicago Tribune gave the film a mixed review, but considered it "more fun" than its predecessor.